sajjadGG/book-python/basics/type/int.rst

 :English:
     #.
 Calculate how many seconds is five minutes
     #.
 Calculate how many seconds is one hour
     #.
-Calculate how many seconds is eight hours
+Calculate how many seconds is work day (8 hours)
     #.
-Calculate how many seconds is month (22 days per 8 hours)
+Calculate how many seconds is work month (22 days per 8 hours)
     #.
 Calculate how many minutes is work week (40 hours)

 :Polish:
     #.
 Oblicz ile sekund to pięć minut
     #.
 Oblicz ile sekund to jedna godzina
     #.
-Oblicz ile sekund to osiem godzin
+Oblicz ile sekund to dzień pracy (8 godzin)
     #.
 Oblicz ile sekund to miesiąc pracy (22 dni po 8 godzin)
     #.
 Oblicz ile minut to tydzień pracy (40 godzin)